rschr/photolab-output-settings-reorderer/README.md

 UI languages implemented so far are English and German.

-The application is written – with massive help of Claude Code – in Java with JavaFx, packaging is implemented for Windows (.msi and .exe installers) and Linux (.deb packaging), which is only for development purposes as PhotoLab unfortunately is not available for Linux, doesn't run on Wine, and even a VM is only of use if it's got access to its own dedicated GPU.
-Apple macOS packaging is easy to add, but since I have no Apple myself I # didn't do that yet.
+The application is written – with massive help of Claude Code – in Java with JavaFx, packaging is implemented for Windows (.msi and .exe installers) and Linux (.deb packaging)[^1].
+Apple macOS packaging is easy to add, but since I have no Apple myself I didn't do that yet.

 Disclaimer: this is beta software, no warranties that it doesn't break things.

 In first tests with PhotoLab 9.5 and user configs dating back to PhotoLab 3 though it did what it's supposed to do.

+[^1]: Only for development purposes as PhotoLab unfortunately is not available for Linux, doesn't run on Wine, and even a VM is only of use if it's got access to its own dedicated GPU